top of page

 The evolutionary history and phylogeny of mycobacteria, along with genomics for tracking transmission, resistance, and the evolution of drug resistance mechanisms provide comprehensive insights into their biology and adaptation.

-Chair: Christophe Sola, João Perdigão
+Chairs: Christophe Sola, João Perdigão

 08:30 Roland Brosch, Institut Pasteur, Paris